Use the right card and these tips to maximize savings on holiday shopping in the summer months

 If you have a card that offers rotating categories every quarter, such as Discover it® Cash Back or Chase Freedom, coordinate your holiday spending with each card’s cash back calendar to get the maximum benefit from those rewards.

-Both cards offer 5 percent cash back bonus on purchases made in selected categories – up to $,1500 in purchases every quarter, and you need to activate or enroll in the bonus categories every quarter.
+Both cards offer 5 percent cash back bonus on purchases made in selected categories – up to $,1500 in purchases every quarter, and you need to activate or enroll in the bonus categories every quarter (then 1 percent).

 Maximize savings by using shopping portals